mossgrid/static/README.md

 but the src should be changed to the present widget js file

 we need to build our assets tbh, we still use alot from bmc

+github links to be transferred to cdn links can be uploaded here on [statically](https://statically.io/convert/)